What is Levetiracetam?

 Precautions

-• Children may be more responsive to the drug's side effects, especially mental/mood changes (such as irritability, aggression, anger, anxiety, agitation, depression, thoughts of suicide).
+• Children may be more responsive to the drug's side effects, especially mental/mood changes (such as irritability, aggression, anger, anxiety, agitation, depression, and thoughts of suicide).

 • Children under the age of 4 could be at greater risk of high blood pressure while taking this medication.

-• During pregnancy it may be avoided, as it can harm the baby.
+• During pregnancy, it may be avoided, as it can harm the baby.
 Take only when urgently required.

 • Inform your doctor if you have or have ever had diseases like kidney, depression, mood swings, or suicidal thoughts, or behavior change.